1kurochkin/1kurochkin/README.md

 class Ivan extends Developer {
     getAbout() {
       return (
-        "React Frontend Developer with 3 years of experience in creating massive and scalable web, mobile, and server applications adapted for clients in the Saas industry."
+        "Full Stack Developer with 3 years of experience in creating massive and scalable web, mobile, and server applications adapted for clients in the Saas industry."
       );
     }